S4mC/Files/Blog-Code/posts/common-uses.md

 		!!
 Two for medium importance

 	In progress
 		!!!
-Three for high importance
+Three for high importance (Start text, Final text)

 	Another Column
         !!!!
-Four exclamations for very high
+Four exclamations for very high ( , Only final)

 	Another Column name
-		Content with no indicator
+		Content with no indicator (Only start, )
 :::

 **Syntax:**